simukappu/activity_notification/README.md

 #### Preparing target notifications

-To display them you can use `notifications` association of the target model:
+To display notifications, you can use `notifications` association of the target model:

 ```ruby
 # custom_notifications_controller.rb